Democratic Republic of Congo: Accelerating a special economic zone in Kinshasa

 CPCS experts help the Democratic Republic of Congo find a private developer to manage its special economic zone in Maluku, Kinshasa.

-The Democratic Republic of Congo is looking for the right developer to manage a special economic zone of 244 hectares in Kinshasa through a public-private partnership (PPP).
+The Democratic Republic of Congo was looking for the right developer to manage a special economic zone of 244 hectares in Kinshasa through a public-private partnership (PPP).

-It’s a big responsibility, so the Congolese government chose CPCS to help with the search.
+As this was a big responsibility, the Congolese government chose CPCS to help with the search.

 “We found the right partner to build infrastructure within the zone, promote it and manage it,” says Hélène Larroque, PPP expert at CPCS.

 The experts at CPCS completed the following tasks: